MicrosoftDocs/power-platform/power-platform/guidance/creator-kit/icon.md

 This control renders Fluent UI icons based on the name.
 Provides ability to easily create an Icon Button & Action Button with custom styling.

-For a list of icons, visit our [icon documentation](https://developer.microsoft.com/fluentui#/styles/web/icons).
+For a list of icons, go to [Fluent UI icons](https://developer.microsoft.com/fluentui#/styles/web/icons).

 [View component in the Creator Kit GitHub repository](https://github.com/microsoft/powercat-creator-kit/tree/main/CreatorKitCore/SolutionPackage/Controls/cat_PowerCAT.Icon)

 ## Limitations

-This PCF component can only be used in Canvas apps and Custom Pages.
+This PCF component can only be used in canvas apps and custom pages.

 ## Key properties